kai-ll/leokai-md/md/en/v1_prizeInfo.md

 ### Eligibility
 The event is open to users who meet StepPot’s terms of service and local requirements.
 ### How to Enter
-Users can submit free entries by collecting tickets through missions such as walking or watching ads.
+Users can submit free entries by collecting entries through missions such as walking or watching ads.
 ### Entry Period
 Entries are accepted from Thursday 12:00 PM to Wednesday 8:00 PM (GMT+8).
 ### Determining Winners